lyokha/nginx-healthcheck-plugin/README.md

 $ make
 ```

-For the second build option, go to the directory with Nginx sources, run
+For the second build option, go to the directory with the Nginx sources, run
 *configure* with option
 *--add-dynamic-module=/path/to/nginx-healthcheck-plugin/sources*, then *make
 modules* and copy the built library to some directory where this can be loaded